Venezuela Sends Planes To Fetch Irregular Migrants In US - UrduPoint

 Trump has pledged to carry out the largest deportation campaign in US history, vowing to expel millions of undocumented immigrants, many from Latin American nations.

-The Venezuelan government did not say how many people were on board the flights due to return Monday night, but specified they included individuals with suspected ties to the Tren de Aragua gang who will be investigated further.
+The Venezuelan government said the first planes would bring back some 190 deportees Monday night.

+They included individuals with suspected ties to the Tren de Aragua gang who will be investigated further, it added.

 "Venezuela has always made it clear that any transfer of Venezuelans must be done with absolute respect for their dignity and human rights," a foreign ministry statement said.

-It added the Venezuelan government's hope for "a new beginning of relations between the two countries, based on respect."
+It also stated the Venezuelan government's hope for "a new beginning of relations between the two countries, based on respect."

 The White House posted a photo on social network X of cuffed and shackled people boarding a Venezuelan Conviasa plane, stating: "Repatriation flights to Venezuela have resumed, with Ambassador @RichardGrenell overseeing the first two flights.
 MAKE AMERICA SAFE AGAIN."